 Mississippi Supplemental Nutrition Assistance Program (SNAP) can help families stretch food dollars and budgets as they can get assistance with buying healthy food, vouchers, and public food assistance programs.
 SNAP, often referred to as food stamps, can offer lower income families free or low cost food that they need for good health.
 Federal laws and regulations set many of the eligibility criteria, income guidelines and resource limits.

 Some residents who usually benefit from SNAP food stamps in Mississippi include people who are unemployed or work part-time, those who work for low incomes, the elderly or disabled and those who live on a small income.
 There is also food assistance from public aid for people who receive TANF, SSI or other public assistance cash payments.
 Or even learn about a wide range of disability assistance from the government.

 Seniors and elderly in Mississippi can get help from the State Health Insurance Assistance Program (SHIP).
 This is more of an information and medical counseling program designed to answer the elderly's questions about medical issues and health insurance.
 Whether it is supplemental insurance, Medicare, Medicaid, social services, or other private or public health coverage, volunteers who are trained and part of SHIP can answer questions, compare policies, organize paperwork and help people with filing claims and appeals.

-To apply for help, call the Mississippi Department of Human Services at 1-800-345-6347.
+To apply for help, call the Mississippi Department of Human Services at 601.359.4500 or dial 800-948-3050.
 Speak to a case manager to learn about all options that are available to you.
 Or find specific public assistance programs by county and/or city below.